php-dev-br/laravel-doc-pt-br/filesystem.md

 <a name="file-uploads"></a>
 ### File Uploads

 In web applications, one of the most common use-cases for storing files is storing user uploaded files such as profile pictures, photos, and documents.
 Laravel makes it very easy to store uploaded files using the `store` method on an uploaded file instance.
-Call the `store` method with the path at which you wish to store the uploaded file:
+Simply call the `store` method with the path at which you wish to store the uploaded file:

     <?php